manuelmgn/2024-FrontendMasters-Git/notes/notes.md

 ![git branch and pull](<img/git branch and pull.png>)

 **What about rebase?** ThePrimeagen: *Typically whenever I pull in changes from the remote authority repo I will rebase the changes in.
 The reason why?
 Is that again, I like a nice clean history.
 Any changes I'm making I prefer my changes at the tip.
 I do not like adding in a bunch of merge commits.
 Because if I want to do testing again, I don't want my changes somewhere deep within the history, I wanted exactly at the end where I could edit those.
 I could squash those, I can change them,they're still my changes until I commit them to the public repo.
-This is a personal preference, but I think its a superiour one :)*
+This is a personal preference, but I think its a superior one :)*

 - A long lived branch with a bunch of merge commits is much more difficult to revert.
 - If every change is a single commit, then the ability to revert is very trivial.
 - I prefer to test my changes against the current state of master not against the current state i have fetched

 > Extra tip.
 > There is a config for it.
-There are two strategies for rebaseing changes.
+There are two strategies for rebasing changes.
 >
 > 1. add --rebase flag to a pull. `git pull --rebase`
 > 2. edit your config to make this behavior the default behavior. (good thing we know about how the config works) ➜  `remote-git git:(trunk) git config --add --global pull.rebase true`